 - Let the drill bit cool off after you have finished your project.

-- Wipe the drill and drill bit with a clean, dry towel.
+- Wipe the drill and drill bit with a clean, dry towel or cleaning cloth.

 - Use a clean, dry toothbrush to brush off any shavings or other debris that may cling to the tool.

-- Apply machine oil lightly with a paper towel.
+- Apply machine oil lightly with a paper towel or microfiber cloth.
 Let it sit for a few minutes, then wipe up any excess oil with a new paper towel.